 - On the authority of Abu Hurairah , the Prophet said, "The imaam is selected to be followed; therefore, do not differ with him.
 When he makes the takbeer, make the takbeer, when he goes into bowing down, bow down.
-When he says 'Allaah hears him who praises Him,' say 'O Allaah , our Lord, to You belongs the praise.'
+When he says 'Allaah hears him who praises Him,' say 'O Allaah, our Lord, to You belongs the praise.'
 When he goes into prostration, make prostration.
 If he prays sitting, then all should be sitting."
 (Recorded by the group) In the version by Ahmad and Abu Dawud, the wording is "the imaam is to be followed.
 If he makes the takbeer, make the takbeer, and do not make the takbeer until he does so.
-When he goes into prostration, make prostration until he does so." - On the authority of Al-Baraa' ibn 'Aazib 4, "We prayed with the Messenger of Allaah and when he said 'Allaah hears him who praises Him,' none of us would bend his back until the Messenger of Allaah had put his forehead upon the ground."
+When he goes into bowing down, bow down, and do not bow down until he does so.
+When he goes into prostration, make prostration, and do not make prostration until he does so." - On the authority of Al-Baraa' ibn 'Aazib , "We prayed with the Messenger of Allaah and when he said 'Allaah hears him who praises Him,' none of us would bend his back until the Messenger of Allaah had put his forehead upon the ground."
 (Recorded by the group)